 When talking about beaches in Thailand, everyone seems to mention Phuket – the most popular place with white powdery sand beach stretching under the shade of coconut trees.
 However, in recent years, Krabi has risen as a new ideal choice when Phuket is overwhelmed with visitors.
 As beautiful as Phuket, Krabi is quieter and perhaps even more charming in its own way.
+Now, let’s check it out our Krabi itinerary blog — Krabi, a new beach paradise in Southern Thailand below.

 Kayaking to the stunning fjords